 Jasmine Hawkins has been working in social services for the past seven years, with previous work experience including the Center for Young Women’s Development and Real Options for City Kids (ROCK).
 Her roles have been diverse as program coordinator, community organizer, case manager, and direct services manager.
 These positions have prepared her for the difficult job of forming trusting relationships with exploited youth and empowering them to make their lives better.
 Jasmine’s wish is for all girls to have the tools to be self-sufficient.

 Our operations team ensures the organization runs as efficiently as possible, allowing our direct services staff to provide quality care and support for our clients.
-From handling finances to managing incoming phone calls and emails, the operations team pilots the systems critical to keeping MISSSEY focused on its foremost priority: our youth.
+From handling finances to managing incoming phone calls and emails, the operations team pilots the systems critical to keeping MISSSEY focused on our foremost priority: our youth.

 Grants and Operations Associate